johnrudolph/beast-master/rules.md

 ## Action Phase
 The Action Phase simply consists of player turns.
 On your turn, you will do the following in order:

-1. **Draw**: Draw 1 Colossus Card.
-2. **Actions**: Take 4 Actions.
+1. **Actions**: Take 4 Actions.
 With your Action, you may either play a Colossus card, or move your Colossus or an Acolyte (see full Movement rules in the next section).
-3. **Move Beast**: You may move a Beast 1 space.
+Some cards will give you extra Actions.
+When you play those cards, use those extra Actions immediately on this turn.
+2. **Draw**: Draw 1 Colossus Card.

 ## Harvest Phase
 The Harvest Phase is where you gain rewards from the board.
 This happens at the end of each Age.
 First, read the special scoring instructions on the Age card.
 Distribute rewards as instructed.

 Then, beginning with the player with the Mantle, take turns harvesting.
 On your turn, you will Harvest just one space that you control.
-If you do not control any spaces, or prefer not to harvest, you may pass, meaning that you are done Harvesting fo the Age.
+If you do not control any spaces, or prefer not to harvest, you may pass, meaning that you are done Harvesting for the Age.

 *Note*: This means that two different player could Harvest the same space at Harvest.
 Suppose Mitch has three Acolytes, and John has one.
 Mitch Harvests the space, and gains his rewards.
 Now John has control of the space, and he can Harvest it on his next turn.